Mongolia neo-Nazis announce a change of tack - pollution control

 "Today our main goal is to save nature.
 We are doing things to protect the environment," Altankhuum said.
 "The development of mining is growing and has become an issue."

-The group, founded in the 1990s, says it wants to halt pollution in the landlocked former Soviet satellite as foreign companies dig for gold, copper, coal and iron ore using cheap labor from neighboring China and nearby Southeast Asia.
+The group, founded in the 1990s, says it wants to halt pollution in the landlocked former Soviet satellite as foreign companies dig for gold, copper, coal and iron ore using cheap labour from neighbouring China and nearby Southeast Asia.
 But a lot of the pollution is caused by local, illegal miners working individually.

 Foreign-invested mining companies contacted by Reuters either were unavailable for comment or did not want to comment.